-If you only have migraines and they happen less than once per month, your chances of getting approved are not as good as someone that has them more frequently.
-But you should still pursue your claim if you feel you cannot work, regardless of how often you have migraines.
+If you only have migraines, and they happen less than once per month, your chances of getting approved are not as good as someone that has them more frequently.
+But you should still pursue your claim if you feel you can’t work, regardless of how often you have migraines.

 In your migraine diary be sure to track:

-- what medications you took to prevent or lessen the migraine,
+- what medications you took to prevent or lessen your migraine,

 - approximately how long the headache lasted,